dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 #### 7.4.
 Refinement

-One of the major issue I ran into was the implementation's performance.
+One of the major issues I ran into was the implementation's performance.
 I've implemented the algorithm in Python and it turned out to be a really bad choice for implementing an algorithm that requires near "real-time" capabilities.
 One of the major reasons why such algorithms usually get implemented in C or C++.
 Python is significantly slower than these programming languages since the code needs to be interpreted first.
 Furthermore, it doesn't allow just-in-time compilation and running multiple threads in parallel is often not faster due to GIL.

 However, there were still a few things that could be done to make the code run a little bit faster.
 I started to profile the code using `cProfile`.
 It provides you with detailed information about how much time is spent in each function.

 `python3 -m cProfile -s cumtime test.py`

-It turned out that must of the time is spent with matrix computations and therefore I started to think about ways to optimize these computations.
+It turned out that most of the time is spent with matrix computations and therefore I started to think about ways to optimize these computations.
 As already mentioned, it turned out that replacing some Numpy / Scikit-Learn functions by my own implementation (making use of the IID assumption) can decrease the runtime of the algorithm significantly.
 However, still, I wasn't happy with the result.

 Next, I came across a framework called Numba [10].
 It allows you to speed up applications by means of just-in-time compilation.
 Simple functions, typically array-oriented and math-heavy functions, can be annotated and then get compiled to native machine instructions.